blakeashleyjr/blakeashleyjr.com/content/posts/john-wicks-suit-makes-the-series-more-believable.md

 This lowers the stakes for the viewer.
 I know the hero will not die, especially in the first 95% of the movie, so I lose the suspense.
 Combine that with a shakey camera and unconvincing fighting, and I am snoozing.

 The John Wick franchise goes a different direction.
 Everyone knows that John Wick is not going to be shot dead in the middle of a fight with some grunt 20 minutes into the movie, so there is no need to pretend there is any chance of that happening.
-So, the franchise introduces bullet-proof suits in the second movie, and they are presented rather convincingly.
+Instead, the franchise introduces bullet-proof suits in the second movie, and they are presented rather convincingly.

 {{< youtube id="jMFqIaoj3iA?start=127" autoplay="false">}}